Characterizations of graph classes via convex geometries: a survey: An overview of graph classes and convex geometries

-Despite the above result, a complete characterization of convex geometries in the $l^k$-convexity, for arbitrary $k$, remains still as an open question.
+Despite the above result, a complete characterization of graphs with $l^k$-convexities that are convex geometries, for arbitrary $k$, remains still as an open question.

-An interesting fact is that the family of convex geometries in the $l^3$-convexity is not hereditary.
+A surprising fact is that the class of graphs characterized in Theorem~\ref{l3} is not hereditary.
 The following example is elucidative:

-\begin{example}{\em The graph $G$ depicted in Figure~\ref{figure-example} is a convex geometry in the $l^3$-convexity.
-However, for $x\in\{2,5\}$, $G'=G-x$ is not a convex geometry in the $l^3$-convexity, since:
+\begin{example}{\em Let $G$ be the graph depicted in Figure~\ref{figure-example}.
+Note that the $l^3$-convexity of $G$ is a convex geometry.
+However, for $x\in\{2,5\}$, the $l^3$-convexity of $G-x$ is not a convex geometry, since:

-\begin{itemize} \item $V(G')$ is trivially an $l^3$-convex set of $G'$, \item $\mathit{ext}(V(G'))=\{1,7\}$, and \item $H(\{1,7\})=\{1,7\}\neq V(G')$. \end{itemize}
+\begin{itemize} \item $V(G-x)$ is trivially an $l^3$-convex set of $G-x$, \item $\mathit{ext}(V(G-x))=\{1,7\}$, and \item $H(\{1,7\})=\{1,7\}\neq V(G-x)$. \end{itemize}

-This shows that the class of convex geometries in the $l^3$-convexity is not hereditary.
-As far as the authors know, this is the only practical example of nonhereditary convex geometries.} \end{example}
+This shows that the class of graphs with $l^3$-convexities that are convex geometries is not hereditary.
+As far as the authors know, this is the only practical example of a nonhereditary class of graphs with convex geometries of a certain type.} \end{example}